Last updated 16th April, 2025

 If you are sticking to a budget you may want to repoint your walls yourself, as this will help you avoid labour costs.

-When it comes to pointing a new wall, you may want to seek professional help to ensure that all the measurements are correct, because if not, you could find yourself with wonky walls as well as possible damp issues.
+However, when it comes to pointing a new wall, you may want to seek professional help to ensure that all the measurements are correct because if not, you could find yourself with wonky walls as well as possible damp issues.

 It is important to remember that repointing can be done as a DIY project as long as you have the time and patience to do the job properly.
 But safety is paramount, so do not attempt to carry out repointing using a ladder, as proper scaffolding or a working platform will be required when carrying out this type of work at height.